-Causes and routes of transmission
+Causes and transmission routes

 - Ingestion of contaminated food or water.

-- Droplet infection from coughing or sneezing.
+- Droplet infection through coughing or sneezing.

-Frequent bacterial infections
+Common bacterial infections

 Some common bacterial infections include: